jeffswt/exponential-chaos/documentation/triggers.md

     * Argument 1 : Number, ```Physics.PosX```.
     * Argument 2 : Number, ```Physics.PosY```.

+ * WorldEdit.Fill.Begin (no argument)
+    * Takes no arguments, pended fill operation will begin here.

+ * WorldEdit.Fill.End (no argument)
+    * Takes no arguments, pended fill operation will start upon this trigger.
+The worldedit manager will consider the first occured block in this area as the fill object.
+Therefore it is wise to have only one block in this area.

+ * WorldEdit.Copy.Begin (no argument)
+    * Takes no arguments, pended copy / move operation will begin here.

+ * WorldEdit.Copy.End (no argument)
+    * Takes no arguments, pended copy / move operation will stop sampling here.
+      Id est, this area would be marked as the target to be copied.

+ * WorldEdit.Copy.ApplyCopy (no argument)
+    * Takes no arguments, pended copy operation will start upon this trigger.
+The worldedit manager will consider this point positional equivalent to the 'begin' position.
+Areas shall not overlap, otherwise the operation would be cancelled.

+ * WorldEdit.Copy.ApplyMove (no argument)
+    * Takes no arguments, pended move operation will start upon this trigger.
+The worldedit manager will consider this point positional equivalent to the 'begin' position.
+Areas may overlap.

 ## Techniques

 However, **scripting triggers can be a nuisance**.
 As entities are abundant in the